For

 deviating from the original recipe, is canelé de

-Bordeaux while cannelé bordelais is the name of the dessert that can be used anywhere, incorporating
+Bordeaux while cannelé bordelais is the name of the dessert that can be used anywhere and incorporating

-differences in the recipe, such as adding flavorings like chocolate
+differences to the original recipe, such as adding flavorings like chocolate

-pastry chefs and cooks, 'patissiers', formed a group stemming from the
+pastry chefs and cooks formed a group stemming from the

-seemingly eruption of popularity for these tiny caremelized grooved
+seemingly eruption of popularity for these tiny caramelized grooved

 cakes and all the variations from the original recipe that popped up.